jexnator/starter-academic/content/publication/IaaS/index.md

 ## VPC Peering Task

-### Task

-Duplicate your existing VPC from the task before, including all subnets and instances, but without adding any gateways.
+> Duplicate your existing VPC from the task before, including all subnets and instances, but without adding any gateways.
 Establish a VPC peering connection between the original and the new VPC.

 > **Steps**:
 >